5 Injuries That Aren’t Always Obvious After Car Accidents

 Internal bleeding occurs when blood vessels are damaged, causing blood to leak into surrounding tissues or organs.
 If left untreated, internal bleeding can be life-threatening.
 In the U.S., hemorrhage due to trauma, or uncontrolled internal bleeding, is the leading cause of death in those under 46.

-Car accidents can result in internal bleeding when a sudden impact can cause the body to be jolted or twisted, damaging blood vessels.
-Blunt force trauma, for example, a body striking the dashboard or steering wheel, can cause internal bleeding.
+Car accidents can result in internal bleeding when a sudden impact causes the body to be jolted or twisted, damaging blood vessels.
+For example, blunt force trauma from striking the dashboard or steering wheel in a crash can cause internal bleeding.

 Internal bleeding may not be immediately apparent after a car accident, as symptoms may take time to develop.
 Common signs of internal bleeding include:

-Organ damage occurs when internal organs, such as the liver, spleen, or kidneys, are injured due to blunt force trauma or the impact of a collision.
-The most common way organ damage occurs is from an impact.
+Organ damage occurs when internal organs, such as the liver, spleen, or kidneys, are injured due to blunt force trauma from the impact of a collision.

 Signs of organ damage include:

 The spine is made up of vertebrae, discs, and nerves, which can be damaged due to the force of the impact.
-Spine injuries can range from mild to severe and can cause symptoms, including pain, numbness, and paralysis.
+Spine injuries can range from mild to severe and can cause symptoms such as pain, numbness, and even paralysis.

 During a collision, the impact may injure the spine by damaging the vertebrae or discs or causing them to slip out of place.
 In more serious circumstances, the spine can be compressed, causing a medical emergency requiring immediate medical attention.